 Activate fire alarms during drills to simulate a real emergency and familiarise staff with the sound.

 Conduct drills on a regular schedule, ensuring all employees can practise their emergency response.
 The UK government states workplaces should conduct a fire alarm drill at least once a year.
-With our fire safety training courses, we can help you and your employees get the most out of your regularly scheduled fire alarms.
+However, many industries, such as the retail sector where staff turnover can be high, benefit from more frequent drills to ensure new team members are up to speed.

 At BusinessWatch, fire safety is our utmost priority.
 Hosting an array of fire safety training courses, we can help your business optimise its fire safety infrastructure and teach your employees how to conduct fire drills effectively and efficiently.
 Whether it’s the Fire Safety Awareness Course or the Fire Door Inspection Training Course, BusinessWatch will help you prepare for the future.
 With an NSI Gold accreditation and trusted by leading clients, there’s no one better to help you fireproof your business.